Premature Birth & How to Prevent It

 Breathing Support: Risk of Overventilation and Hypocarbia

 One of the problems we sometimes see in our office with babies born preterm is brain injury stemming from overventilation and hypocarbia.
 The human body’s regulatory mechanisms operate under specific ratios of CO2 and oxygen in the blood.
-If a baby is being ventilated at too high a setting, the level of CO2 in their blood can drop outside safe levels in a condition called hypocarbia.
+If a baby is being ventilated at too high a setting, the amount of CO2 in their blood can drop below a safe level in a condition called hypocarbia.
 If hypocarbia continues for too long, this can cause brain injuries like periventricular leukomalacia (PVL), among others.
 If a baby is being over-ventilated, the pressure from the machine can also cause lung damage like bronchopulmonary dysplasia (BPD) and pneumothorax (when the baby’s lung collapses).
 This can cause long-term scarring in the lungs and can compromise how well oxygen is delivered to the baby’s brain and other organs.

 Babies born prematurely are also more likely to have brain bleeds and are less likely to be able to tolerate labor.
 The brain structure of preterm babies is very delicate, and the forces of labor can put pressure on the baby’s skull.
-In some cases, this can cause the networks of capillaries feeding critical parts of the brain to collapse, causing fetal strokes or intracranial hemorrhages (brain bleeds).
+In some cases, this can cause the networks of capillaries feeding critical parts of the brain to collapse, resulting in fetal strokes or intracranial hemorrhages (brain bleeds).

 Why is Preventing Preterm Birth So Important?

-Babies delivered by 28 weeks or later usually do very well, without long-term problems.
+Babies delivered by 28 weeks or later usually do very well, and develop without long-term problems.
 Each additional week of gestation and 100-gram increase in birth weight (in the lower-to-mid ranges of gestational age and birth weight) greatly reduces mortality risk.
 The longer a baby gestates, the less likely it is they will have a prematurity-related injury.

 What Kinds of Conditions Are Associated with Preterm Birth?